mahamshahid18/docs-test/Angular-OAuth-IG.md

 Perform the following steps to configure angular and the SDK:
 + Make a `scripts` folder inside the root folder of the project.
 If you already have a `scripts` folder, skip to the next step.
 + Move the `angular.min.js` file inside the scripts folder.
-+ Move the `markdownnoteslib` folder inside the scripts folder.
++ Move the `MarkdownNotesLib` folder inside the scripts folder.
 + If any of the Custom Types in your API have `Date`/`Datetime` type fields or any endpoint has `Date`/`Datetime` response, you will need to download angular-moment and moment.js.
 Move these 2 files into the `scripts` folder as well.

 ![folder-structure-image](https://apidocs.io/illustration/angularjs?step=folderStructure&workspaceFolder=Markdown%20Notes-Angular&projectName=MarkdownNotesLib)